farahc123/tech501-week3/provisioning steps.md

     4. Installing *npm* and *nodejs*
 `sudo DEBIAN_FRONTEND=noninteractive bash -c "curl -fsSL https://deb.nodesource.com/setup_20.x | bash -"`
 `sudo DEBIAN_FRONTEND=noninteractive apt-get install -y nodejs`
+     - veryifying their installation: `node -v` `npm -v`

     5. Installing pm2
 `sudo npm install -g pm2`

-    6. Cloning the nodejs app repo (using Sameem's for now while I figure out issues with mine) `git clone https://github.com/sameem97/tech501-sparta-app.git`
+    6. Navigate to /, and clone the nodejs app repo (using Sameem's for now while I figure out issues with mine) `git clone https://github.com/sameem97/tech501-sparta-app.git`
+        - enter the app folder, run `npm install` to install the package to the app
+        - Check app is working with `npm start` from within the app folder and visiting the public IP of the app VM with *:3000*

     7. Creating a backup of nginx configuration file:
 `cd /etc/nginx/sites-available/`
 `cp default default.backup`